EXTRADEEN/My-second-repository/permissions/README.md

 2-groups - write a script that prints all the groups the curent user is part of 3-new_owner - script that change the owner of the fille 4-empty - script that creates an file
+5-execute - script that adds execute permission to the owner